svivian/sv-filtable-js/README.md

 	<script defer src="/path/to/sv-filtable.js"></script>
 	```

-5. Call `SV.Filtable` with HTMLElement objects for the table and form wrapper (such as those returned from `document.querySelector`).
+5. Call `SV.Filtable` with HTMLElement objects for the table and form wrapper (such as those returned from `document.querySelector`), and any options (see below).
 As we are deferring script loading, we must run this after page load:

 	```html
 	<script>